Tpj-root/isro/Quiz_Assessment.md

 c. intrusive bodies
 d.
 Crystallization of magma ocean

-d.
+Ans: d.
 Crystallization of magma ocean

 Which one of the following was the crewed mission to the Moon